-In terms of all these ideas, a sentential form is the goal or start symbol, or any string that can be derived from it that is, any string σ such that $S \Rightarrow^ \sigma$.
+In terms of all these ideas, a sentential form is the goal or start symbol S, or any string that can be derived from it - that is, any string σ such that $S \Rightarrow^ \sigma$.
+Sentences are strings that contain terminals only.
 Furthermore, we can now define a language L(G) produced by a grammar G by the relation